GRANOFF THERAPY ASSOCIATES

 Therapy that Empowers and Uplifts

 Our practice specializes in a variety of challenges, mental health struggles and life events that occur in every stage of the human experience.
 From anxiety disorders to depression, relationships, family and transitions, and infertility.
 We are here to support you with compassion and hope no matter what you're facing, and help you find answers, hope and new perspective on your journey.

 Anxiety is a normal part of life, but anxiety disorders are characterized by persistent exaggerated worrying, even when a situation does not warrant a high amount of concern.
 People with anxiety disorders often expect the worst in every situation and are overly worried about health, money, family members, a job, and other issues.
 Anxiety begins with fear, and is felt in our bodies, sometimes without even being aware of what we're thinking.

-While many with anxiety disorders realize that they are exaggerating their concerns, and a particular situation does not warrant their reaction, they find themselves unable to control their worrying.
-Anxiety disorders can completely take control of an individual’s daily life, making them feel as if they cannot function properly as they go throughout their day.
+While many with anxiety realize that they are exaggerating their concerns, and a particular situation does not warrant their reaction, they find themselves unable to control their worrying.
+Anxiety can completely take control of an individual’s daily life, making them feel as if they cannot function properly as they go throughout their day.

 While occasional sadness is to be expected, when these feelings of sadness last for a few weeks and begin to interfere with a person’s daily life, it may be that the person is suffering from depression.
 A depressed person may experience feelings of intense sadness, a sense of hopelessness, worthlessness, irritability, and a loss of interest in activities that were once pleasurable.
 Depression is a relatively common disorder that is often easily treated.
 However, if left untreated it can lead to health problems and thoughts of suicide in some cases.
 It is important for someone suffering from depression to get help and begin to live a happier life.